matan1119/Ping-Pong-with-microcontroller/README.md

 I write this project in C language in Keil platform.<br>

 <ul>
-<li>he player in the left can move the bar in 1 or 7 press in the Keyboard .
+<li>The player in the left can move the bar in 1 or 7 press in the Keyboard .
 (1 for move up  AND 7 for move down)</li>
 <li>The player in the right can move the bar in 3 or 9 press in the Keyboard .( 3 for move up AND 9 for move down)</li>
 </ul>